v4iv/theleakycauldronblog/src/pages/blog/awesome-moments-from-avengers-infinity-war.md

 ## Strange surrenders the Time Stone in exchange for Thanos sparing an injured Stark

-Is it just me or it's weird that Strange never once used his most powerful weapon, and surrender it way to easily for Stark's life?
+Is it just me or it's weird that Strange never once used his most powerful weapon, and surrender it way too easily for Stark's life?
 He must think Stark is more important than any Stone in the future he saw them win.

 ## Bucky-Rocket Interactions